saewoonam/audio/README.md

 2.  chirp_pg.py
     *  Does above
     *  Plays chirps for the first 10 seconds, 1 per second
+    *  computes correlation with initial chirp, plots in 3rd graph

 ## Requirements
   * python3